brittacarroll/ms_data_analysis/README.md

 *Optional command line arguments*:

 --age or -a:
-Usage: Use this argument if you would like to use the age variable to compare patients and controls.
+1. Usage: Use this argument if you would like to use the age variable to compare patients and controls.
 This will set an 'age weight'.
 Higher number = heavier weight in Minkowski analysis.

-Example: --age 4
+Example: --age 4:
 (4 if the weight in this case)

---sex or -s
+--sex or -s:
-Usage: Use this is want to use sex variable to compare patients and controls.
+1. Usage: Use this is want to use sex variable to compare patients and controls.
 Same as --age argument above, the number following this variable will be the weight attached to it during analysis.

 Example: --sex 3

---IQ or -IQ
+--IQ or -IQ:
-Usage: IQ weight (same as age and sex above).
+1. Usage: IQ weight (same as age and sex above).
 Example: --IQ 3

---edu_level or -el
+--edu_level or -el:
-Usage: Education level weight (same as other args above).
+1. Usage: Education level weight (same as other args above).
 Example: --edu_level 2